RedisJSON/RedisJSON/docs/commands.md

 Delete a value.

 `path` defaults to root if not provided.
-Non-existing keys and paths are ignored.
+Nonexistent keys and paths are ignored.
 Deleting an object's root is equivalent to deleting the key from Redis.

 #### Return value